 Hi Investors!
-Welcome to day 5 on my ‘30 Days 30 Posts‘ challenge, where I am going to write 30 value adding posts on stock market in 30 consecutive days.
+Welcome to day 5 on my ‘30 Days 30 Posts‘ challenge, where I am going to write 30 value adding posts on the stock market in 30 consecutive days.

 Today, I am writing this post on the demand of my readers.
 Many of the readers of ‘Trade Brains’ are confused with what is a demat and trading account and asked me to cover this topic.

-Therefore in this post, I am going to explain what is the difference between demat and trading account in a very simple way.
+Therefore in this post, I am going to explain what is the difference between the demat and trading account in a very simple way.

 Most of the people who enter the stock market would have a demat and trading account.
 These accounts are necessary to start trading/investing in India.